Safest Cookware and Bakeware Options

 To avoid the negative health effects of copper and nickel toxicity, it’s advised that you only purchase pieces that have copper on the outside or sandwiched between layers of another safe metal like stainless steel.
 Never purchase copper cookware in which copper has been used to line the inside surfaces.

 What types of cookware SHOULD you be using?

 The good news is that there many materials used in the production of cookware that are completely safe.
-We cover several types of safe cookware/bakeware here in this article if you’d like to learn more!
+Now that you know what not to buy, look here for the safest cookware and bakeware options available.